BrioRivie/CSVtoExcel_Brio/README.md

 ### Testing

 To test the function locally:
-1. Create a new blob container for the test data (for me this was testrowinfotool)
+1. Create a new storage accout (called testrowinfotool) (I already made this storage account under brio development subscription) and create a new blob container for the test data (for me this was testrowinfotool)
 2. Copy the csvfiles directory from rowinfotool into your test blob container
 3. copy and rename a csv file to use for simulation of adding a file in tests
 4. run 'func start' in your terminal